 Our family loves to travel and has stayed in a number of vacation rentals over the years.
 Cabins and cottages across the US and Caribbean as well as historic inns in New England and Europe have been some of our favorites.
 We have made every effort to provide many of the amenities we appreciated most in our own vacations for our guests at Yak Ridge.

 Our two sons are now grown.
 Tyler, the oldest is married and has a family of his own.
 His education and career as an outdoor educator have allowed him to share the natural wonders of the Black Hills.
-Tony, our youngest, earned a degree in aerospace engineering and is taking a leave from his career and is a world-class triathlete with aspirations of earning a spot on the 2020 (now moved to 2021) US Olympic Triathlon Team.
+Tyler is now married and he and his wife Emily have blessed us with a grandson Landon, who loves to visit and help out with the farm animals.
+Tony, our youngest, earned a degree in aerospace engineering and is taking a leave from his career as a world-class triathlete with aspirations of earning a spot on the 2020 (now 2021) US Olympic Triathlon Team.
 Thankfully, both Tyler and his family as well as Tony are able to spend time at Yak Ridge.

 Q: Is Yak Ridge open for visitors year-round?